bkryzz/modcel/README.md

 The version 2.0 of MODLOG was used in this work:
 F. Cleri, <a href="https://link.springer.com/article/10.1140/epje/i2019-11878-7">Agent-based model of multicellular tumor spheroid evolution including cell metabolism</a>, Eur.
 J. Phys.
 E: Soft Matter Biol.
 Phys. <bf>42</bf>, 112 (2019)

+A variant thereof was used in this work:
+L. Terrassoux et al., <a href="https://onlinelibrary.wiley.com/doi/full/10.1002/smll.202505343">Novel Diffuse Midline Glioma-on-Chip Recapitulating Tumor Biophysical Microenvironment to Assess the Heterogeneity of Response to Therapies</a>, Small e05343, (2025)